Maisie Williams gets an Arya quote from 'Game of Thrones' as a new tattoo

 - genre

-- Adventure, Drama, Fantasy
+- Drama, Fantasy

 - run date

-Note: UPDATE: Maisie Williams shared a photo of her new “No One” tattoo Tuesday on Instagram (scroll to the third image to see it), along with ink of a daisy and the words “Little Rascal” on her arm.